uqfoundation/klepto/README.md

 More Information
 ----------------
-Probably the best way to get started is to look at the tests that are provide within ``klepto``.
-See ``klepto.tests`` for a set of scripts that test the caching and archiving functionalities in ``klepto``.
+Probably the best way to get started is to look at the documentation at http://klepto.rtfd.io.
+Also see ``klepto.tests`` for a set of scripts that test the caching and archiving functionalities in ``klepto``.
+You can run the test suite with ``python -m klepto.tests``.
 The source code is also generally well documented, so further questions may be resolved by inspecting the code itself.
-Please also feel free to submit a ticket on github, or ask a question on stackoverflow (**@Mike McKerns**).
+Please feel free to submit a ticket on github, or ask a question on stackoverflow (**@Mike McKerns**).
 If you would like to share how you use ``klepto`` in your work, please send an email (to **mmckerns at uqfoundation dot org**).